 - To make the tacos, put some lettuce leaves on each tortilla.
 Put a spoonful of mashed avocado on the lettuce.
 Arrange the chicken on top.
 Top with cheese, more salsa and additional garnishes, if desired.

-*To heat tortillas, hold them with a pair of tongs over a gas flame on your stovetop for about 30 seconds on each side.
-Or wrap tortillas in a kitchen towel, pile on a plate and heat in a microwave on high for 15 – 30 seconds, until soft and warm.
+- To heat tortillas, hold them with a pair of tongs over a gas flame on your stovetop for about 30 seconds on each side.
+Or, you can wrap tortillas in a kitchen towel, pile on a plate and heat in a microwave on high for 15 – 30 seconds, until soft and warm.
 Whatever method you choose, keep the tortillas wrapped in a towel to keep warm.